-Solar saltworks are most efficient converters of solar energy into an inorganic commodity.
+Solar saltworks are the most efficient collectors of environmental energy converting it directly into salt, an essential inorganic commodity.
 Conversion rate of solar radiation and removal of water vapour from the brine to the open atmosphere take place with record efficiency.
-Only brine pumping, salt harvesting, processing and conveying is accompanied with consumption of electric power and man made energy inherent to burning fossil fuel for salt handling.
+Only brine pumping, salt harvesting, processing and conveying is accompanied with consumption of electric power and man made energy inherent to burning fossil fuel for salt handling and transport.
+Implementation of solar salt projects that replace vacuum salt with solar salt can earn Certified Emission Reductions (CER) or Joint Implementation (JI) certificates.
+The value of these marketable certificates may reach or even exceed the value of solar salt.
+Considerable expertise is required to establish environmentally friendly solar salt projects qualifying for registration under the CDM and JI schemes.

-The energy balance shows that solar salt requires only a fraction of man made energy compared with salt produced by solution mining and vacuum evaporation.
 The general perception that vacuum salt is of higher quality and, though more expensive, is more economical to use, particularly in chemical applications such as chloralkali and soda ash manufacture, is misleading.
 With employment of advanced technologies for biological management and brine control in solar saltworks, harvesting techniques and salt processing, it is possible to produce salt of very high quality with very low losses.
-The higher impurity content in best quality solar salt compared with vacuum salt is insignificant.
+Advanced technologies, such as BIOSAL biological solar saltworks management and HYDROSAL salt purification process with hydroextraction of impurities, facilitate economic production of high quality solar salt, comparable with vacuum salt.